W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/v-the-function-of-the-miracle-worker/index.md

 ::: details Expanded
 (6) Miracle-minded forgiveness is correction.
-²It [miracle-minded forgiveness] has no element of judgement at all.
+²It [miracle-minded forgiveness] has no element of judgment at all.
 ³The statement “Father forgive them for they know not what they do” in no way evaluates what they [those who know not what they do] do.
 ⁴It [the statement “Father forgive them for they know not what they do”] is an appeal to God to heal their [those-who-know-not-what-they-do’s] minds.
 ⁵There is no reference to the outcome of the error.